Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 How Long Does The AP French Exam Take To Complete?

-Section I of the AP French exam is 95 minutes and Section II is 88, so they’re about equal in time, and they each total 50% of your cumulative score.
+Section I of the AP French exam takes 95 minutes and Section II takes 88 minutes, making the two sections roughly equal in time.
+For the record, each section is worth 50% of your cumulative score.

-So, it’ll take you a little over three hours to complete, including breaks.
+Thus, it will take you a little over three hours to complete the AP French exam, including breaks.

 Every year, the AP French exam has the same structure and format.
-So, although the questions change each year, the basics stay the same.
+Although the questions change each year, the basics stay the same.

-The other half of Section 1 takes 55 minutes because you listen to audio recordings and then answer questions from there.
+The other half of Section I takes 55 minutes as you listen to audio recordings and then answer questions from there.
 This is 35 questions and is 27% of your total score.

 Section II of the AP French Exam also has two parts: Free Response Written and Free Response Spoken.
-The written portion takes an hour and 10 minutes (25% of your total score) and the spoken portion only takes 18, because it’s a “conversation.”
-This section is also 25%, even though it’s the shortest.
+The written portion takes an hour and 10 minutes (25% of your total score) and the spoken portion only takes 18 minutes, because it’s a “conversation.”
+This section is also 25% of your score, even though it’s the shortest.

 How Many Breaks Are There During The AP French Exam?